IVA

 A lot of information has been written about IVAs and it’s important to recognise that they are not suitable for everyone.
-Like other UK debt advice charities we will only suggest the option of an IVA if it is right for your circumstances.
+Debt Advice Foundation will only suggest the option of an IVA if it is right for your circumstances.
 We will also tell you up front what happens when an IVA fails so you know exactly what taking on an IVA means.
 We describe our approach to IVAs as “straight talking”.

-Whilst an IVA will reduce the amount that you pay back to your creditors, it is unlikely to be as much as 90%, which is a figure you may sometimes see quoted.
-What actually happens is that an IVA adviser helps you and your creditors to reach an agreement about how much money you can reasonably afford to pay back each month, after your living costs have been taken into account.
-How much debt is written off depends on your circumstances.
+Whilst an IVA will reduce the amount that you pay back to your creditors, it is unlikely to be 80%+, which is a figure you may sometimes see quoted in advertisements.
+What actually happens is that an Insolvency Practitioner (IP) helps you and your creditors to reach an agreement about how much money you can reasonably afford to pay back each month, after your living costs have been taken into account.
+How much debt is written off depends on your individual circumstances.

-Interest and charges on any debts included in the IVA will also be stopped, you won’t have to sell your home as part of the agreement (although you might be asked to release some of the equity in your home at the end of the IVA – only if you can afford to) and your creditors cannot take any further enforcement action against you, such as petitioning for your bankruptcy.
+Interest and charges on any debts included in the IVA will also be stopped, you won’t have to sell your home as part of the agreement (although your IVA may last for 6 years as opposed to the standard 5 years if the equity in your home exceeds £10,000) and your creditors cannot take any further enforcement action against you, such as petitioning for your bankruptcy.

 However, once you have started an IVA, you need to keep making the payments you have agreed to for the full five year term or your IVA could be unsuccessful.
-If there’s a good reason why you’ve been unable to continue making your payments (if your circumstances change, for example if you lose your job) then your Insolvency Practitioner (IP) can go back to your creditors and try to renegotiate your monthly payments (this is called a ‘variation’).
-Whilst over 90% of IVA variations are approved by creditors, there is a chance that your creditors will not accept the new terms.
-If this happens or if you consistently miss payments without contacting your IP then your IVA will fail and you may be left with Bankruptcy as the only realistic option available to you.
+If there’s a good reason why you’ve been unable to continue making your payments (if your circumstances change, for example if your income is reduced) then your IP has some discretion to reduce your payments or, failing that, they can go back to your creditors and try to renegotiate your monthly payments (this is called a ‘variation’).
+Whilst most IVA variations are approved by creditors, there is a chance that your creditors will not accept the new terms.
+If this happens or if you consistently miss payments without contacting your IP then your IVA will fail and you may be left with bankruptcy as the only realistic option available to you.
 For this reason we will only suggest an IVA if it is suited to your financial circumstances.

 Whilst your creditors will agree to your Insolvency Practitioner receiving a fee from your monthly payments for managing the IVA, it’s important to keep in mind that if your IVA fails, any fees paid up to that point will not be recoverable.

-It’s also important to bear in mind that if you benefit from a significant windfall during your IVA (such as winning the lottery, receiving PPI compensation or seeing the equity in your house rise) and are able to pay off your debts in full as a result, then your creditors will expect you to meet the IVA fees in addition to your original debt.
+It’s also important to bear in mind that if you benefit from an ‘after acquired asset’ during your IVA (an asset, windfall or inheritance above £500) that enables you to pay off your debts in full, then your creditors will expect you to meet the IVA fees in addition to your original debt.

 If you need debt advice, there’s no need to wait or book an appointment, our advisers are available Monday to Friday 8am to 6pm on 0800 043 40 50.